DARANGEN: the

 Near the door, just above the

-stair, Mabaning shoved the man-spirit king with his shield summoning all the
+stairs, Mabaning shoved the man-spirit king with his shield, summoning all the strength he could muster.
+Out of balance, King Dimasangkay tipped his left foot.

 Before hitting the ground, Mabaning saw the opening he was waiting for.
 He